SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/getting-started/command-usage.md

 `./` gets the folder the .exe file is in, and `../` gets the parent folder of that folder.

+!!! warning

+    Relative paths can cause headaches if you dont use them right.

+    Relative paths in a [Batch script](#running-petrichor-via-batch-file) are by default relative to the Batch file they are in.

+    Relative paths in a [terminal](#running-petrichor-via-terminal) are by default relative to Petrichor.exe.

+    If Petrichor.exe is [added to your PATH environment variable](#adding-petrichor-to-windows-path-environment-variable), relative paths used with Petrichor.exe in either place are relative to the input file.

 ???+ example

     ```txt title="Folder contents"